 Lid Margin is the narrow strip of tissue between the outer skin of the eye lid and the inner part of the eye lid.
 The orifices, or openings, of the meibomian glands are found here.

 Lid Wiper refers to the upper lid that wipes the eye when it blinks.

 Meibomian Glands, a type of sebaceous gland in the eye lids, produce the oil known as meibum.
 Each lid contains 20 – 30 of the long, finger-shaped glands, with openings along the lid margin.
 Meibum is produced when the cells, that lie along the inner lining of the gland, die off.
 When the cells break down, they turn into meibum and are naturally secreted.
-It is believed that blinking may play a part in pumping meibum out of the meibomian glands.
+It is believed that blinking plays a role in pumping meibum out of the Meibomian glands.
 Meibomian gland dysfunction (MGD) is considered the leading cause of evaporative dry eye.

 Tear Ducts are the channels through which the tear film constantly drains, located at the inner corners of the eyes.
 Each eye has an upper and lower tear duct.
 Tear ducts are also called lacrimal ducts.

 Tear Film is made up of three layers: the mucin layer, the aqueous layer, and the lipid, or oily, layer.
 The mucin layer, produced by goblet cells in the conjunctiva, helps the tear film bind to the eye, and makes up the layer closest to the eye surface.
 The aqueous layer is the middle layer produced by the lacrimal glands.
 The lipid layer is made up of meibum produced by the meibomian glands, and slows evaporation of the tear film.

 Sometimes doctors use terms that help point to a specific location or part of the eye.
 We might say upper and lower or inner and outer, while doctors say: